changswap/changswap-document/get-started/connection-guide.md

 ### Desktop Application

 1. When you open the application, DApps should be the default page (if not, click to the DApps page).
 2. Half way down the page you'll see a list of networks to choose from.
-Click **BSC**.
+Click **BKC**.

 ![](<../.gitbook/assets/image (90).png>)

-1. On the list of BSC DApps, you'll find PancakeSwap links.
-Click a **PancakeSwap** link.
+1. On the list of BKC DApps, you'll find ChangSwap links.
+Click a **ChangSwap** link.

 ![](<../.gitbook/assets/image (92).png>)

 {% hint style="warning" %}
-Make sure you don't choose the "PancakeSwap data analysis" option.
+Make sure you don't choose the "ChangSwap data analysis" option.
 If you do, you will not be able to connect.
 {% endhint %}

-1. Your browser will open a PancakeSwap tab and attempt to connect to Token Pocket.
+1. Your browser will open a ChangSwap tab and attempt to connect to Token Pocket.

 {% hint style="warning" %}
 You will not be able to use both MetaMask and TokenPocket connecting through the same web browser.
 Make sure you use a web browser without MetaMask plugin installed if you're using TokenPocket on your desktop computer.